powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/00-BuildToDoListEditor.md

 The editor will update dynamically, so you can play around with your editor styling while seeing your results appear in Connect Studio.
 :::

+Congratulations!
 If you managed to follow this tutorial until this point, you have successfully implemented the `ToDoList` document model with its reducer operations and editor.

-Congratulations!
+Now you can move on to creating a [custom drive explorer](/docs/academy/BuildingUserExperiences/BuildingADriveExplorer) for your ToDolist document.
+Imagine you have many todolists sitting in a drive.
+A custom drive explorer will allow you to organize and track them at a glance.
+Opening up a new world of possibilities to increase the functionality of your documents.